Rafimangadavu/Ecommerce-app-2023/README.md

 create new file in context folder name as auth.js create a new file in component in for spinner. create a new folder in Layout folder name as Private.js create private function.

+forgot password function add and page set up. add a column in userModel for answer.
+Moreover set login page and register pages all changes.